High-end LDAP/X.500 Directory Server

 Directory services are critical components of today’s highly interconnected business environment, providing the foundation for identity and access management across the ever-widening boundaries of the enterprise.

-DirX Directory provides a standards-compliant, high-performance, highly available, highly reliable and secure LDAP and X.500 directory server with very high linear scalability.
-DirX Directory can act as the identity store for employees, customers, trading partners, subscribers, and other e-business entities.
+Evidian Directory provides a standards-compliant, high-performance, highly available, highly reliable and secure LDAP and X.500 directory server with very high linear scalability.
+Evidian Directory can act as the identity store for employees, customers, trading partners, subscribers, and other e-business entities.
 It can also serve as a provisioning, access management and metadirectory repository, to provide a single point of access to the information within disparate and heterogeneous directories available in an enterprise network or cloud environment for user management and provisioning.

 Directory server benefits